bbchallenge/bbchallenge/src/routes/contribute.md

 ## Write deciders

-Reaching <a href="/story#goal" rel="external">the goal</a> of the busy beaver challenge requires to decide the behavior of 88,664,064 Turing machines.
+Reaching <a href="/story#goal" rel="external">the goal</a> of the Busy Beaver Challenge requires to decide the behavior of 88,664,064 Turing machines.
 We hope to do this automatically by writing <a href="/method#deciders" rel="external">deciders</a> which are programs that decide if machines halt or not.

 You are invited to write deciders in order to further reduce the number of undecided machines in the <a href="/method#seed-database" rel="external">seed database</a>.